 It was a dark and stormy Friday night, December 21, 2012.
 The pouring-down rain mixed with snow and ice, making the roads extremely hazardous.
 I had just gotten home from fighting the crowds at the mall.

-Christmas was close at hand, and still many presents were left to be bought before wrapping things up prior to the following Tuesday; all while forgetting about what day it was: the Mayan calendar had almost run out.
+Christmas was close at hand with many presents yet to be bought before my wrapping things up prior to the following Tuesday, all while forgetting about what day it was: the Mayan calendar had almost run out.
 The resulting apocalypse was about to begin, and doomsday was only two days away.

 However, this topic has been visited many times over; and come January 1, 2013, the rest of this tale will have lost its relevance, as we’ll all be waiting for the next doomsayer to predict our proverbial rapture, while nursing our dreadful hangovers from New Year’s Eve.